defl/directshow_metadata_injector_filter/README.md

 * Tested players
     * Potplayer
 * Tested DirectShow sources
     * AVerMedia Live Gamer 4K - GC573
+    * Blackmagic Design DeckLink Mini Recorder 4K
 * Tested DirectShow renderers
     * madVR

 ## Install

+* Install VS2019 x64 runtime
+* Download directshow_metadata_injector_filter.ax to a location you will not delete (and which is not admin only under windows like program files)
+* Copy the example_config.ini as directshow_metadata_injector_filter.ini to the same dir

 Potplayer

-* Download directshow_metadata_injector_filter.ax to a location you will not delete
-* Install VS2019 runtime
 * Open potplayer
 * Open preferences (F5)
 * In the tree menu go to: Filter Control -> Filter Priority (Overall) ([screenshot](images/potplayer_settings.png))